 2. Get Involved with International Education & Engagement

 - Students can participate in programs or volunteer with International Education & Engagement.
 To see the program options and sign up, click on this Google Doc or visit our Events Page.
-The Global Buddy program is also a new and exciting option that pairs domestic and international students to create global friendship at UWL.
+The Global Buddy program is also a new and exciting option that pairs domestic and international students to create global friendships at UWL.

-- Write a program review so other's know just how great your experience and program was.
+- Write a program review so others know just how great your experience and program was.

 - IEE loves hearing about your experience abroad, whether through a blog, video, photos, and so on.
 Share them with us on Twitter (@UWLIEE) or Facebook.
 Another great way to share you photos is through IEE's annual photo contest, which takes place every spring.